-- 7. Operate the circulating pump for 10 minutes while manually rinsing the reservoir walls that are not submerged. - 8.
-Drain the rinse water and fill the reservoir to within 8" of the top with deionized or distilled water.
-Do not use softened water from a standard water softener as there is an increased possibility of chloride corrosion to the stainless steel evaporator or remote, secondary plate heat exchanger.
+IMPORTANT: Do not use standard softened water, as there is an increased possibility of chloride corrosion to the stainless steel evaporator or remote, secondary plate heat exchanger.

-2.15 Test Running
+2.15 TEST RUNNING

-After the refrigeration and water piping has been completed, the flows are set, all the electrical connections have been made, both water temperature sensors are installed, and the system has been cleaned, it is time to test run the system.
+After the refrigeration and water piping is completed, the flows are set, all the electrical connections are made, both water temperature sensors are installed, and the system has been cleaned, it is time to test run the system.

 Start the circulating pump.
-When it is determined that the chilled-water system is operating properly, start the refrigeration system(s) and check the set points of the refrigeration units as described in Section 3.
+After determining the chilled water system is operating properly, start the refrigeration system(s) and check the setpoints of the refrigeration units, as described in Section 3.

-2.16 Chlorine Gas Rusting
+2.16 CHLORINE GAS RUSTING

-IMPORTANT: In rare cases it is possible for chlorine gas to escape from the water as it passes over the falling film chiller.
-When this occurs you will see red rust begin to form inside the chiller on the areas that are not constantly wet.
+IMPORTANT: In rare cases, it is possible for chlorine gas to escape from the water as it passes over the falling film chiller.
+If this occurs, red rust will begin to form inside the chiller on the areas that are not constantly wet.

-The use and regular maintenance of a charcoal filter on the incoming city water will remove most of the chlorine from the water before it enters the chiller and help to prevent this from occurring.
+The use and regular maintenance of a charcoal filter on the incoming city water will remove most of the chlorine from the water before it enters the chiller and help to prevent chlorine gas rust from occurring.